canonical/pebble/README.md

 entry _overrides_ the previous service of the same name (if any - missing is okay), or merges with it.
   - The optional `user` field allows starting a service with a different user than the one Pebble was started with.
-It can be a username or numeric user ID.
-Similarly, `group` -- which is optional even if `user` is specified -- can be a group name or numeric group ID.
+The `group` field is similar but for a group name (it is optional even if `user` is specified).

 ### Layer override example